rachelsmc/PUI2018_rms818/HW11_rms818/README.md

 ### Assignment 1
-Time Series Analysis on subway ridership.
-Worked with ...
+- Time Series Analysis on subway ridership
+- Worked with Klo'e, Marvin, Qinyu, and Urwa for this assignment, couldn't complete it sigh

 ### Assignment 2
 - Edited plot from homework 8 based on reviews